iPhone Photography Tips From A Photographer

 iphone manual focus

-Manually focusing (tapping) and adjusting your exposure is awesome, but if you don’t want to refocus and readjust the exposure each time, you can lock focus and the exposure.
+Manually focusing (tapping) and adjusting your exposure is easy and convenient, but if you don’t want to do this each time you take a picture, you can lock your focus and exposure.

 iphone auto focus lock